 SCOTLAND vs SOVIET UNION – GAME FIVE GROUP V

 With Scotland needing a win to progress, the last thing they could afford was more defensive disasters.
-Joe Jordan gave Scotland the lead on 15 minutes, but after the interval the Dinamo Tbilisi duo Chivadze & Shengelia made the most of some hesitant defending.
+Joe Jordan gave Scotland the lead on 15 minutes, but after the interval, the Dinamo Tbilisi duo Chivadze & Shengelia made the most of some hesitant defending.
 Souness equalised with five minutes to go, but Scotland bid adios to España 82.